Cipher7/cipher7.github.io/_posts/2025-11-18-Code-in-the-Middle.md

 ![image.png](/assets/img/citm/image%207.png)
 Image Credit : Anthony J - Xsec

-Now this means that these hooks can essentially be removed, and also the EDR must hook every new process and also inject its own DLL into every new process so that it can get an insight into what the process is even doing.
+Now this means that these hooks can essentially be removed, and also the EDR must hook every new process and also inject its own DLL into every new process so that it can get an insight into what the process is even doing and redirect API calls.

-[ Image of Elastic Security injected DLL in a process ]

 ### Kernel callbacks